abeltran10/todocine_front_angular/README.md

 # TODO CINE (Angular)

 This is the web client for the [Todo Cine API](https://github.com/abeltran10/todocine_backend), built with Angular 21.
-The application allows users to browse a vast catalog of movies, manage their favourites, and keep track of award-winning films.
+The application allows users to browse a vast catalog of movies, manage their favourites, keep track of award-winning films and share lists of movies.

 ## Requirements